 1. Distinctive focus

-In simple words, a UI designer’s role is to work on the front end and pay complete attention to the designing part.
+In simple words, a UI designer’s role is to work on the front end and pay complete attention to the design part.
 Whereas UX designers focus totally on the backend and pay attention to the consumer experience.

 2. The Use of Colors